Last Updated on

 - Birth control pills

 Beta blockers are drugs that reduce your heart’s workload and help in lowering blood pressure.
-The beta blockers that causes telogen effluvium are:
+The beta blockers that cause telogen effluvium are:

 - Metoprolol (Lopressor)